best-practice-and-impact/ons-spark/ons-spark/pyspark-intro/f-col.md

 rescue = spark.read.parquet(rescue_path).select("incident_number", "animal_group")
 ```
 ````
-Let's create a new column, `animal_group_upper`, which consists of the `animal_group` in uppercase.
+Create a new column, `animal_group_upper`, which consists of the `animal_group` in uppercase.

-If we try and immediately filter on this column using `rescue.animal_group_upper`, it won't work.
+If we try and immediately filter on this column using `rescue.animal_group_upper`, it will not work.
 This is because we have yet to define the column in `rescue`.
+Error handling is being used here; for more information see the article on [Handling Errors in PySpark](../testing-debugging/handling-errors-pyspark).
 ````{tabs}
 ```{code-tab} py
 try: